Emergent gravity in superplastic crystals: The theory on the language of Wigner - Weyl formalism

-One can see, that under a suitable ultraviolet regularization the traceless components of stress - energy tensor $\Theta^i_j$ (those with $i\ne j$) are topological invariants provided that $|E(x)|$ remains constant during the given variations.
+One can see, that under a suitable ultraviolet regularization the traceless components of stress - energy tensor $\Theta^i_j$ (those with $i\ne j$) are topological invariants provided that $|E(x)|$ is not changed during the given variations.
 This may always be achieved via a suitable reparametrization that accompanies the modification of the system.

-A few comments are in order.
-First of all, we still did not take into account the possible dependence of integration measure on $|E|$.
-We suppose that there is no dependence on the other components of $e^i_a$.
-Such a dependence may influence only the trace components of the stress - energy tensor.
-It will be taken into account in section \ref{SectCosm} following the requirement that the whole stress - energy tensor is a topological invariant.
-Next, the term in the brackets in Eq. (\ref{nonregularized}) proportional to the product $\delta_{i}^j Q_W(p,x) $ does not appear if we use the naive expression for the stress - energy tensor (it is proportional to the averaged fermion lagrangian, it vanishes on the classical solutions).
 The whole expression Eq. (\ref{nonregularized}) suffers from all possible types of divergencies - both ultraviolet and infrared.
 The infrared divergency is to be regularized through the finite overall volume (and finite temperature).
 The naive ultraviolet regularization (via the ultraviolet cutoff in the integral over momentum) will then give the ultraviolet divergent expression, which does not have a form of topological invariant.
-As it was mentioned above, we need the ultraviolet regularization that obeys the requirement that in the integrals over momentum $p$, its shift by a constant $a$ may be performed: $p \to p + a$.
-The superplastic crystal by itself represents an ultraviolet regularization that satisfies this requirement.
-It is worth mentioning, that metric is a quantity, which is well defined in continuum theory.
-Correspondingly the stress energy tensor being the response of the system to the variation of metric, is also well - defined in continuum theory only.
+The superplastic crystal by itself represents an ultraviolet regularization.